 This is a significantly higher risk than the risk in the general population and it is the main reason why complete surgical excision is generally recommended.
 The second reason why complete surgical excision is recommended is related to the severe psychological distress associated with these large pigmented skin lesions, especially those that involve the face.

-The goals of surgical excision are to decrease the risk of malignant melanoma, improve the aesthetic appearance of the patient, and to maintain psychosocial well-being.
+The goals of surgical excision are to decrease the risk of malignant melanoma, improve the aesthetic appearance of the patient, and maintain psycho-social well-being.
 Treatment modalities include serial excision where smaller portions of a large lesion are excised and directly closed over the course of several surgeries performed over time.

 Tissue expansion is another extremely effective way of using extra skin to reconstruct areas where the skin has been excised.
 Skin grafting is also an effective way of replacing giant congenital melanocytic nevi with normal-appearing skin.

 Many minimally invasive techniques have been described, however, these techniques leave cells behind and obscure the ability to monitor the patient for the development of skin cancer.
 As a result, these techniques are generally not recommended.
-Regardless of the type of reconstruction performed, the goal of surgery in children with giant congenital melanocytic nevi is to have the surgical treatment completed by the time the child begins school.

 The patient seen below is one of Dr. Morin’s patients with a giant congenital nevus involving her face and scalp.
-The patient underwent many surgical procedures over the course of several years in order to excise the giant congenital nevus from her face and to reconstruct her face using a combination of serial excision, tissue expansion, and skin grafting.
+The patient underwent surgical procedures over the course of several years in order to excise the giant congenital nevus from her face and to reconstruct her face using a combination of serial excision, tissue expansion, and skin grafting.

 The photographs below demonstrate in detail the patient’s surgical journey from the initial diagnosis to school age.
 Surgery was begun early in this patient’s life in order to decrease her risk of melanoma and also to provide an aesthetically pleasing reconstruction by the time the patient entered school.